Go-phie/mythra/README.md

 # Mythra

-In my bid to learn run I am trying to make a music web scraper
+In my bid to learn rust I am trying to make a music web scraper

 ### Engines